 The Company performs a goodwill impairment test annually during the fourth quarter of its fiscal year and more frequently if events or circumstances indicate that impairment may have occurred.
 Such events or circumstances may, among others, include significant adverse changes in the general business climate.
-The Company performed the impairment tests on the first day of the fourth quarter of fiscal 2016 and fiscal 2015, and determined there was no impairment.
-As of February 24, 2017, August 26, 2016, and August 28, 2015, the carrying value of goodwill on the Company's consolidated balance sheet was \$46.1 million, \$45.0 million and \$43.6 million, respectively.
+As of August 25, 2017 and August 26, 2016, the carrying value of goodwill on the Company's consolidated balance sheet was \$46.0 million and \$45.0 million, respectively.

 When conducting the annual impairment test for goodwill, the Company compares the estimated fair value of a reporting unit containing goodwill to its book value.
 The estimated fair value is computed using two approaches: the income approach, which is the present value of expected cash flows, discounted at a risk-adjusted weighted average cost of capital; and the market approach, which is based on using market multiples of companies in similar lines of business.
 If the fair value of the reporting unit is determined to be more than its book value, no goodwill impairment is recognized.
-If the fair value of the reporting unit is determined to be less than its book value, actual goodwill impairment, if any, is computed using a second step of the impairment test.
-The second step requires the fair value of the reporting unit to be allocated to all the assets and liabilities of the reporting unit as if the reporting unit had been acquired in a business combination at the date of the impairment test.
 The excess of the fair value of the reporting unit over the fair value of assets less liabilities is the implied value of goodwill and is used to determine the amount of impairment.

-All of the \$46.1 million carrying value of goodwill on the Company's consolidated balance sheet as of February 24, 2017 is associated with the Company's single reporting unit.
-No impairment of goodwill was recognized through February 24, 2017.
+All of the \$46.0 million carrying value of goodwill on the Company's consolidated balance sheet as of August 25, 2017 is associated with the Company's single reporting unit.
+No impairment of goodwill was recognized through August 25, 2017.

-The changes in the carrying amount of goodwill during the six months ended February 24, 2017, fiscal 2016 and fiscal 2015 are as follows (in thousands):
+The changes in the carrying amount of goodwill during fiscal 2017 and 2016 are as follows (in thousands):

-Balance as of August 29, 2014 Total \$ 57,940

-Translation adjustments (14,346)
+Total

-Balance as of August 28, 2015 43,594
+Balance as of August 28, 2015 \$43,594

 Translation adjustments 1,382

 Balance as of August 26, 2016 44,976

-Translation adjustments 1,083
+Translation adjustments 1,046

-Balance as of February 24, 2017 \$ 46,059
+Balance as of August 25, 2017 \$46,022

-(1) Intangible Assets, Net
+(l) Intangible Assets, Net

-The following table summarizes the gross amounts and accumulated amortization of intangible assets from the Acquisition by type as of February 24, 2017, August 26, 2016 and August 28, 2015 (dollars in thousands):
+The following table summarizes the gross amounts and accumulated amortization of intangible assets from the Acquisition by type as of August 25, 2017 and August 26, 2016 (dollars in thousands):